 Current Accreditation Status

-Cypress College submitted the 2019 Follow-Up Accreditation Report to the Accrediting Commission for Community and Junior Colleges (ACCJC) on February 27, 2019.
+ACCJC’s action came in response to Cypress College’s submission of the 2019 Follow-Up Accreditation Report to the Accrediting Commission for Community and Junior Colleges (ACCJC) on February 27, 2019.

 At its January 10-12, 2018 meeting, the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, reaffirmed the accreditation status of Cypress College.
 The commission established the accreditation status “for 18 months and require a follow-up report, on the basis of a comprehensive evaluation.”
 The following documents detail the ACCJC action: